cscannell-inacloud/Microsoft-Teams-Docs/teams/prerequisites.md

-﻿# Prerequisites for Microsoft Teams (preview) tabs app pages
+﻿# Requirements for Microsoft Teams tabs app pages

+> Please note: use of the Microsoft Teams tab SDK is subject to the [Terms of Use](https://aka.ms/bf-terms), [Privacy Statement](https://aka.ms/bf-privacy), and [Code of Conduct](https://aka.ms/bf-conduct) for the Microsoft Bot Framework (Preview).

-For the UI of your tab - its configuration, content, and (optionally) tab removal pages - to be displayed within Microsoft Teams, they need to meet the following requirements.
+All tab content, including configuration, content and tab removal pages must meet the following requirements:

-* Host the page on a secure https:// endpoint.
+* Pages must be hosted on a secure https:// endpoint.
 Microsoft Teams will not display insecure http:// content.

-* Make sure that the page can be hosted in an iframe.
+* Your content must work in an iframe.
 By default web pages can be iframed by anyone.
 You may optionally set these headers if you wish to only allow your page to be iframed by Microsoft Teams for extra security:

 	* Set header `Content-Security-Policy: frame-ancestors teams.microsoft.com *.teams.microsoft.com *.skype.com`.
 Most modern browsers support this.